eead-csic-compbio/metagenome_Pfam_score/README.md

 ## Thanks for visiting MEBS

-## Sorry for the inconvinience, we have moved  MEBS to a new  location  https://github.com/valdeanda/mebs
+We moved MEBS to a new location https://github.com/valdeanda/mebs The development of eead-csic-compbio/metagenome_Pfam_score as well as any updates and new versions of MEBS will be posted on this new website

+Sorry for any inconvenience